 The Travel Tool Kit is the lightest travel kit in the world.
 It has all the essentials you need for your journey inside a packing cube, no matter if it’s a day trip or a RTW year long trip.
 It comes in pink or in blue.
 They really care about the environment, so everything in the kit is reusable and recyclable, and they donate part of the earnings to the NGO The Ocean Clean Up.
 Doesn’t get better, right?

-You can get it from Amazon, or directly from their website (where you can use the code ‘experiencingtheglobe’ to get a 5% discount!).
+You can get it directly from their website (where you can use the code ‘experiencingtheglobe’ to get a 5% discount!).

 Hope you make someone (or yourself!) happy with any of these presents!
 Let me know in the comments!